kaiyuanw/MuAlloy/README.md

-# MuAlloy: A mutation testing framework for Alloy
+# MuAlloy: A Mutation Testing Framework for Alloy

 `MuAlloy` is a command line tool built on top of [Alloy4.2](https://github.com/AlloyTools/org.alloytools.alloy).
 The